sriharsha0806/jekyll-now/about.md

 During my undergraduation, I worked on a student satellite project.
 For further information about the project check out the following link [parikshit.org](http://parikshit.org/)

-I am actively looking for opportunities in the field of Neuromorphic Computing.

 ### Contact me

 [sannamaneni2015@my.fit.edu](mailto:sannamaneni2015@my.fit.edu)